bg-write/candyfloss-flask/README.md

 ## Candyfloss (Local Instance) API

-To view the API for the entire feed, at the end of the local server URL, add "/api" (the rendered feed will only display the most recent 50 links).
+To view the API for the entire feed, at the end of the local server URL, add "/api."

 To view the API for a specific publication, the route is "/api/OUTLET" (i.e. "/api/Pitchfork").
 For now, case does matter i.e. "Pitchfork" needs to be uppercase.
 Please see the bottom "The Ever-Evolving List of Outlets Featured On Candyfloss" section to see what publications are currently available to view on the API and how to spell them.